 There are so many ways to talk about Manuka honey antibacterial activity and it is usually very confusing.
 But not to worry, some of those names share the same method of analysis and most of them are explained below.
 Have a look!

 MGO (methylglyoxal): unique component highlighting Manuka honey antibacterial activity.
-MGO was found by scientists from Dresden (Germany) in 2008 and is free to use.
+MGO was found by scientists from Dresden (Germany) in 2008.
 This scale highlights methylglyoxal per kilo of honey.

 Ex: Manuka honey MGO +200 = 200mg/kg of honey